c-kick/DOMule/README.md

 Write `<div data-requires="module.mjs">` and DOMule imports that module, calls its `init()` function, and passes the element to it.
 If multiple elements require the same module, all requiring elements are passed.
-Optionally, you can even defer loading the module until the element is visible; just add `data-requires-lazy="true"`.
+Optionally, you can even defer loading the module until the element is visible; just add `data-require-lazy="true"`.

 Zero build step.
 Pure ES6 modules.